-The Coliban River linking path diverts under the Bridge at Mollison Street to continue toward Malmsbury Common, facilitating experience of both exotic and indigenous collections of plants grown in the Malmsbury area
+The Coliban River linking path diverts under the Bridge at Mollison Street to continue toward Malmsbury Common, facilitating experience of both exotic and indigenous collections of plants grown in the Malmsbury area.
+Additional seating in this area to be provided.

-(19) Remnant Plant Collection & Picnic Area
+Remnant Plant Collection & Picnic Area